ahnchive/ahnchive.github.io/index.md

 I received a travel award from Females of Vision et al. ([Fovea](http://www.foveavision.org/))

-I was awarded awarded the Endowed Award Fund for Cognitive Science and Distinguished Travel Award!
+I was awarded the Endowed Award Fund for Cognitive Science from Stony Brook Psychology!

 Our paper "Reconstruction-guided attention improves the robustness and shape processing of neural networks" has been accepted to [SVRHM Workshop](https://openreview.net/forum?id=tmvg0VIHTDr&noteId=u48ShDUHey){:target="_blank"} at Neurips 2022.
 I will be there in person to present my poster.